TradeIdeasPhilip/classic-chuzzle/README.md

 I tried fixing this problem by making the squares 1% bigger than they need to be.
 (Ideally I'd add just one pixel, but that's hard in SVG.)
-I didn't notice any changes in my browser.
+I didn't notice any changes in my browser or on my phone.
+I could see the extra pixels, and I couldn't see as much of the background.
-I'll know more when I test this on my phone.
+But the performance was still bad on my phone.

 ### Grouping Moving Objects